IshimweDiana/expense_tracker/README.md

 # Smart Expense Tracker

 A beautiful Flutter application for managing personal expenses, tracking savings goals, and generating financial reports.
+I used VSCODE with flutter extension for the development .
+I run the application on windows as the enumeraters where having issues.

 ## Features
 - 💰 Expense Tracking